-Facebook groups are big deal these days.
+Facebook groups are a big deal these days.
 There are thousands of them and new ones are being created every day.
 Groups share the same intuitiveness and virality as Facebook pages.
-They are super easy (and free) to create and share with friends and community.
+They are super easy (and free) to create and share with friends and the community.
 You can find groups on any subject.
 About any interest or brand.
 Official or unofficial.
 Even overlapped groups abound.

 Anyone can create a Facebook group in literally seconds.
 Also, people can join the group and make comments in a single continuous feed that is dead simple to use.
 With a relatively humble number of participants, the group can feel busy and vibrant with people commenting on.
 So groups are a magnet for attention.
 Facebook delivers you notifications with any comment posted on any group you follow.
 Groups are one of Facebook shiniest little things.